jg-digital-media/jgdm_snooker_scorer/readme.md

 + `COMPLETED: 08-08-2025` It's possible, however unlikely it might be that a player can pot a colour ball less than 16 times, including the colour sequence.
 A 147 Break (15 reds, 15 of a single colour and the colour sequence e.g. 15 Reds, 15 Yellows, Yellow, Green, Brown, Blue, Pink, Black)

-+ `TODO:` BUG: "Last Break" should not be reset to 0 until a player makes their first successful pot attempt after returning to the table
++ `COMPLETED: 15-08-2025` BUG: "Last Break" should not be reset to 0 until a player makes their first successful pot attempt after returning to the table

-+ `TODO:` Last break for player 1 resets when player 1 misses a pot attempt.
-Keep this number until the player makes successful pot after returning to the table. ayer 2.
++ `COMPLETED: 15-08-2025` Last break for player 1 resets when player 1 misses a pot attempt.
+Keep this number until the player makes successful pot after returning to the table.

-+ `TODO:` BUG: Player 2 colour balls should be disabled when the table is cleared (frame ends - `#points_remaining` = 0 and player 2 has won the game).
++ `COMPLETED: 15-08-2025` Player 2 colour balls should be disabled when the table is cleared (frame ends - `#points_remaining` = 0 and player 2 has won the game).

++ `TODO:` Change the styling of the snooker ball icons so they stand out more - more visual clarity required against the main background and also as disabled elements.

 + `TODO:` "Frame Complete" Tooltip can probably be dismissed automatically after a given number of seconds - e.g. 5 seconds.

-+ `TODO:` Change the styling of the snooker ball icons so they stand out more - more visual clarity required against the main background and also as disabled elements.

 + `TODO:` Highlight the next ball to be played in the colour sequence with the same CSS border that appears on hover.